mieweb/docs/content/functions/system-administration/data-migration/system-conversion.md

 ### Summary Documents

-A Document is defined as a piece of electronic matter that that serves as an official record in WebChart.
+A Document is defined as a piece of electronic matter that serves as an official record in WebChart.
 A Document has a "document ID" and has the following properties:

 * Persistence
 * Stewardship